 One man raises a stick with a vinegar-soaked sponge intended to quench Christ’s thirst, an incident mentioned in all the Gospels apart from Luke.
 Between the crosses, Roman soldiers on horseback guard the site, their spears raised.
-If you look closely you'll see that one – to the right of Christ – has a blue polygonal halo.
-He is probably the centurion mentioned in Luke’s Gospel who recognised Christ as the Son of God.
+One of them, to the right of Christ, has a blue polygonal halo.
+He is probably the centurion mentioned in the Gospel of Luke who recognised Christ as the Son of God.

 In the foreground a vast crowd is gathered.
 To the left, soldiers draw straws for Christ’s clothes, as mentioned in the Gospel of John; others cluster at the far right, behind a group of priests or Pharisees.
 The central group shows the Virgin Mary collapsing in grief and supported by Saint Mary Magdalene, recognisable by her red robes and long red hair.
 Saint John the Evangelist stands slightly apart from them, raising his hand to his face in grief.